BalajiKs171095/mbcrump.github.io/_posts/2017-06-12-building-an-ics-for-azure-functions-webinar.md

 	   }
 	}

-I noticed my project started pulling and restarting my function.
+When I switched back to my function, I noticed my project started pulling down the references and restarted my function.

 ## Writing the code